 External bleeding, such as that caused by an injury

-Internal bleeding, such as that caused by an ulcer in the stomach or intestine ( gastrointestinal bleeding Gastrointestinal Bleeding Bleeding may occur anywhere along the digestive (gastrointestinal [GI]) tract, from the mouth to the anus.
-Blood may be easily seen by the naked eye (overt), or blood may be present in amounts... read more ), a ruptured blood vessel, or a ruptured ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Internal bleeding, such as that caused by an ulcer in the stomach or intestine (gastrointestinal bleeding Gastrointestinal Bleeding Bleeding may occur anywhere along the digestive (gastrointestinal [GI]) tract, from the mouth to the anus.
+Blood may be easily seen by the naked eye (overt), or blood may be present in amounts... read more ), a ruptured blood vessel, or a ruptured ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more (a pregnancy outside the uterus)
+When an ectopic pregnancy... read more (a pregnancy outside the uterus)

 An excessive loss of body fluids other than blood can result from